autistic-symposium/searcher-cowswap-py/README.md

 <br>

 ```
-✅ Solving orders/instance_3.json with spread strategy.
+🐮 Solving orders/instance_3.json with spread strategy.
+🐮 Order 0 is a sell order.
-✅ Using the best two execution simulations by surplus yield.
+🐮 Using the best two execution simulations by surplus yield.
-✅ FIRST LEG trade overview:
+🐮 FIRST LEG trade overview:
-✅ ➖ sell 289_073705673240477696 of A
+🐮 ➖ sell 289_073705673240477696 of A
-✅ ➕ buy some amount of B1
+🐮 ➕ buy some amount of B1
 🟨   Prior sell reserve: 10000_000000000000000000
 🟨   Prior buy reserve: 20000_000000000000000000
 🟨   Prior sell price 0.5